aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/binding-worksheet-to-a-customized-collection-object-using-gridweb/_index.md

 weight: 130
 url: /net/aspose-cells-gridweb/bind-worksheet-to-a-customized-collection-object-using-gridweb/
 keywords: GridWeb,bind
-description: This article introduces how to bind worksheet to collection in GridWeb.
+description: This article introduces how to bind a worksheet to a collection in GridWeb.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-The Microsoft .NET Framework offers many collection classes but sometimes they don't fulfill the development requirement so developers create **custom collections**, and you can bind a worksheet with such custom collections in GridWeb.
+The Microsoft .NET Framework offers many collection classes, but sometimes they don't fulfill the development requirements, so developers create **custom collections**, and you can bind a worksheet with such custom collections in GridWeb.

 {{% /alert %}}
 ## **Binding a Worksheet with a Custom Collection**
 To illustrate this feature, this article goes through how to create a sample application, step by step.
-First, create a custom collection and then use that collection to binding with a worksheet.
+First, create a custom collection and then use that collection to **bind** with a worksheet.
 ### **Step 1: Creating a Custom Record**
 Before creating a custom collection, create a class to hold the custom records that will be stored in the collection.
 The purpose of this article is to give an idea of how to create your own custom collections and bind them with GridWeb, so how you create the custom record is up to you.

-The example below uses the MyCustomRecord class which contains five private fields and five public properties that control access to the private fields.
-Here is the structure of properties:
+The example below uses the `MyCustomRecord` class which contains five private fields and five public properties that control access to the private fields.
+Here is the structure of the properties:

-- The StringField1 property to read and write **stringfield1** (string).
+- The `StringField1` property reads and writes **stringfield1** (string).
-- The ReadonlyField2 property to only read **stringfield2** (string).
+- The `ReadonlyField2` property reads only **stringfield2** (string).
-- The DateField1 property to read and write **datefield1** (DateTime).
+- The `DateField1` property reads and writes **datefield1** (DateTime).
-- The IntField1 property to read and write **intfield1** (integer).
+- The `IntField1` property reads and writes **intfield1** (integer).
-- The DoubleField1 property to read and write **doublefield1** (double).
+- The `DoubleField1` property reads and writes **doublefield1** (double).

 **C#**

 {{< highlight csharp >}}

- //Creating a class that will act as record for the custom collection
+ //Creating a class that will act as a record for the custom collection

 public class MyCustomRecord